darth10/holy-emacs/README.md

 ## Overview

-* Support for editing/debugging Clojure, Emacs Lisp, Scheme, JavaScript, Ruby, Haskell and C.
+* Support for editing/debugging Clojure, Emacs Lisp, Scheme, C#, JavaScript, Ruby, Haskell and C.
 * Emphasis on use of function keys.
 * Identical (almost) bindings across different major modes.
 * Installs all packages from Marmalade and MELPA repositories on startup.